LearnOnDemandSystems/APIDemo/README.md

-This project will not build unless you have the SharePoint 2013 development support installed for Visual Studio and you have a local SharePoint installation (a requirement for SharePoint development).
+This project will not build unless you have the SharePoint 2013 development support installed for Visual Studio and you have a local SharePoint installation (a requirement for SharePoint development.)
 You will also need to add your own `key.snk` file for .NET strong-named signing (a standard SharePoint requirement.)